 Wildfire terms defined

-- Wildfires are unplanned or unwanted fires burning vegetation in areas where growth is minimal or non-existent.
+- Wildfires are unplanned or unwanted fires burning in forest, grass, or woodland vegetation.
 They may also be referred to as

 - forest fires;